EronInformatique/App-Mobile-Conception/Document_Rapports/Rapports_Formation_CDA/Rapport_App_ERON_Sante.md

 # Introduction

-This file is a description of Mobile App EronSante.  <br>
+This file is a description of working-study training between SIMPLON (training organisation) and ERON Santé (company).  <br>
-The goal of this file is to describe all steps from specifications,  wireframe, mockup, workflow, code developped management method, softwares use, perspectives
+The goal of this file is to describe everything about specifications,  wireframe, mockup, workflow, code developped management method, softwares use, perspectives and other things needed for the certification programm.

+The main project give by ERON Company is to build an Application Mobile.
-The main goal of this app is to offer for users the possibility to : discover courses medical education , to buy or ask more information about these courses,  connect to their account in order complete their training, see their progression, deadline monitoring and also information about EronSante company.
+The main goal of this app is to offer for users the possibility to : discover courses medical education , to buy or show more information about these courses,  connect to their account in order complete their training, see their progression, deadline monitoring and also information about EronSante company.

 # Management method